USA: Good Morning, Baltimore!

 Moving away from the waters of the 'Inner Harbour' I discovered another historical point of interest.
 Preserved from the shipping days that have given Baltimore its prowess as a shipping city.
 'Fells Point' gives visitors a perfect view at Baltimore in the past.
 It's linked well with the 'Inner Harbour' as there was good signage and also the waterfront was in constant view.
 The cobbled streets and picture postcard shops that stood in front of me were fantastic but something just didn't look how I envisaged things to be.
 I used to work at Disney so I know what an engineered attraction looks like!
 I really believe that the investment in this area will safe-guard the heritage and history of Baltimore, obviously not excusing for the current decaying properties in the nearby Ghettos.
 Overall, 'Fells Point' and the rest of its historical delights have been lovingly restored to a very high standard but I wanted to the crazy side!

 Taking a walk away from the tourist appropriate streets of 'Fells Point' I made my way onto 'Eastern Ave.'
 Each step I took the feeling of the street changed, not entirely in a good way but it had the feeling of being in a bad council estate like back in England.
 Baltimore is a city that has grit, which I respect so all is not lost!
 If the truth be told, these new streets before me were more like the ones I had seen in the 'Hairspray' films.
 'Eastern Ave' got a little bit too much at one point, I had made the decision to turn around to walk back closer to the Downtown area of Baltimore.
-So, breaking away from the predictable streets of 'Fells Point' to the slightly sketchy row-houses of 'Eastern Ave' showed me a small slice of the Baltimore that I set out to see.
+I broke away from the predictable streets of 'Fells Point' to the slightly sketchy row-houses of 'Eastern Ave' showed me a small slice of the Baltimore that I set out to see.
 In this instance I seriously think that my Britney persona was completely to blame for that choice!
-Eastern Ave kept it real, OK?!
+Eastern Ave kept it real!
 'Eastern Ave' was serving truth!
+I wasn't mad, B!

 From the waters of the 'Inner Harbour' to the sketchy streets of 'Eastern Avenue' I believe that I saw the perfect blend of Baltimore.
 Will I get another chance to see more cities across the North East Coast?
 I don't think so, but my travels continue in two weeks.
 I love you Baltimore!
 I even took the liberty of wishing you a 'Good Morning!'.
 Let's just say that the next adventure will be a lot closer to base.
 So, yes I remember now!
 Eastern Ave put me in my place for sure and I always like to take things outside of my comfort zone for we need to grow and experience things that challenge us!
 Ratchet or not I don't care what anybody thinks because Baltimore showed me a day that was raw, edgy and very captivating for your information!
 Love the tourists traps but remember just down train line or the highway there's a new and undiscovered city that is waiting to show anyone what it has got to give!
 Maryland's provincial city showed me so much more, I was sad to leave that evening!